When Barack Obama visited Japan ...

 Jiro Dreams of Sushi, a 2011 documentary, profiled Sukiyabashi Jiro and its namesake owner, Jiro Ono.
-You can find it on Netflix.
+I watch it often.

-There's a scene in the movie where the master chef -- who's in his eighties -- explains that as a younger man, sushi recipes would come to him in his sleep.
-And he would jump out of bed to write them down, lest he forget them by morning.
+In one scene, Jiro, who is in his eighties, explains that as a young man sushi recipes would come to him in his sleep.
+He would jump out of bed to write them down.

-Love so profound that you dedicate your life to it.
+Love so deep, you dedicate your life to it.

 Jiro is in love with his profession, which, by the way, is not making sushi.

-"Once you decide on your occupation... you must immerse yourself in your work.
+"Once you decide on your occupation, you must immerse yourself in your work.
 You have to fall in love with your work.
 Never complain about your job.
 You must dedicate your life to mastering your skill.
-That's the secret of success... and is the key to being regarded honorably."
+That's the secret of success.

 - Jiro Ono

-Every time I watch Jiro Dreams of Sushi, I'm reminded that my profession is not merely writing copy... it's figuring out how to write copy better.
+Every time I watch Jiro Dreams of Sushi, I'm reminded that my profession is not writing copy.
+It's figuring out how to write better copy.